Implosion of Tangipahoa water well will cost $686k in repairs; investigation launched to find the cause

 The debate over the carbon capture project has been hotly contested for a while.
 At the state level, Air Products was given the okay to inject carbon dioxide under the lake, even though some who live near the lake vocally opposed it, saying they were worried that the project would affect Lake Maurepas.

-Air Products maintains that the carbon capture project is safe, and will start drilling is expected to start on the south well this month.
+Air Products maintains that the carbon capture project is safe, and will start drilling on the south well this month.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.